martinghunt/pacbio-14-nctc-assemblies/README.md

 The FASTA files in each directory are:

 * `ref.fa` - the reference sequence
+* `canu.1.0.fa` - as assembly made with version 1.0 of [canu][canu github]
 * `miniasm.fa` - an assembly made with [miniasm][miniasm github]
   (preprint [here][miniasm arxiv]).
 * `hgap.fa` - an assembly made with [HGAP][hgap github]
   (publication [here][hgap paper]).

+## Canu assemblies

+Made with canu version 1.0.
+The filtered subreads were used as input with

+    -pacbio-raw filtered_subreads.fq

+and the genome size was set to the length of the reference genome for each sample, using

+    genomeSize=$length

+where `$length` was taken from the file `sample_data.tsv`.

+The only other options changed were cluster-specific:

+    maxThreads=8 maxMemory=16 useGrid=0

 ## HGAP assemblies

 Details TBC...

 ## miniasm assemblies